 The master of finding profound humor in life's mundane details, he turned a show about nothing into a defining cultural artifact.

-Jerry Seinfeld didn't invent observational comedy, but he perfected its modern, clean-cut form, building an empire from a simple premise: noticing the tiny absurdities of everyday life.
-After years of grinding on the stand-up circuit, his collaboration with Larry David created 'Seinfeld,' a sitcom that deliberately avoided sentiment and major events, focusing instead on the petty frustrations of single life in New York City.
-Its 'no hugging, no learning' rule became legendary, and the show's dense web of catchphrases and callbacks influenced a generation of television writing.
-Post-'Seinfeld,' he maintained his status as a comedy purist, returning to stand-up with documentaries like 'Comedian' and launching the long-running web series 'Comedians in Cars Getting Coffee,' where his fascination with the mechanics of comedy remained undimmed.
+Jerry Seinfeld co-created 'Seinfeld' with Larry David, a sitcom that avoided sentiment and major events, focusing on petty frustrations of single life in New York City.
+Its 'no hugging, no learning' rule and dense web of catchphrases influenced a generation of television writing.
+After years grinding on the stand-up circuit, he maintained his status as a comedy purist with documentaries like 'Comedian' and the web series 'Comedians in Cars Getting Coffee,' where his fascination with comedy mechanics remained undimmed.

 1946–1964